Why Is Period Pain Worse Some Months?

 Healthy women menstruate every month with each cycle lasting between 28 - 35 days.
 Girls start menstruating at 11 years old and finish after the menopause at 55.
 The main reasons women miss periods are; pregnancy, contraception, perimenopause and illness.
 The intensity of period pain fluctuates as women age, childbirth and using the contraceptive pill.

 Health conditions such as endometriosis, PCOS and pelvic inflammatory disease cause severe period pain.
 These are conditions requiring medical intervention and your doctor will refer you to a specialist.
 Sexually transmitted infections also cause intense period pains if you suspect you have one you must either visit your doctor or sexual health clinic.

 The most common treatments include over the counter painkillers such as ibuprofen and paracetamol.
 Gentle exercise or resting with a hot water bottle on your abdomen also helps to relieve pain.
-If these measures don’t stop the pain Mefenamic acid which is a non-steroid anti-inflammatory drug (NSAID) helps to relieve pain.
-This is a prescription drug and requires a visit to your doctor.
+If these measures don’t stop the pain Mefenamic acid or Naproxen which are non-steroid anti-inflammatory drug (NSAID) helps to relieve pain.

 Regulating your hormones using contraceptive devices such as the pill, implant, Mirena coil and contraceptive injection can ease period pain.
 A visit to your doctor will ascertain if you are suitable to take contraceptives.
 Older women who are heading for the menopause may receive HRT which also regulates periods.

 If endometriosis is the cause hormone therapy and surgery is an option.
 This is because cells similar to the womb lining occur outside the womb and attach themselves to other organs.
 When the cell lining shed it is extremely painful.
 Sexually transmitted diseases such as pelvic inflammatory disease require antibiotics you must seek treatment for this as soon as you can as it may affect your fertility.